vanilla/docs/content/developer/addons/events-and-handlers.md

     parent: addons
     weight: 13
 aliases:
+- /theming/hooks
-- /developer/theming/hooks/
+- /developer/theming/hooks
 ---

+Addons have the ability to listen for events fired in the rest of Vanilla and even other Addons!.
+This is normally done inside of a `Gdn_Plugin` but can be done inside of anything inheriting from `Gdn_Pluggable`.

+Confused about addons and plugins?
+Learn the difference between [Addons, Plugins, and Themes](/developer/addons/#addons-and-plugins-and-themes-oh-my).

 ## Events

-Any class that extends the class "Pluggable" has the ability to call
+Any class that extends the class "Gdn_Pluggable" has the ability to call

 ```php
 $this->fireEvent('EventName');